pagkly/Zed/Investopedia3/How Does a Vertical Well Works.md

 How Does a Vertical Well Works?
 ## What Is a Vertical Well?

 A vertical well is a technique for accessing an underground reserve of oil or natural gas that involves drilling vertically into the ground.
-Drilling wells vertically is a traditional method of oil extraction, as compared to their more modern counterpart, [directional drilling](https://www.investopedia.com/terms/d/directional-drilling.asp).
+Drilling wells vertically is a traditional method of oil extraction, as compared to their more modern counterpart, [[directional drilling]](https://www.investopedia.com/terms/d/directional-drilling.asp).

 ### Key Takeaways